How to take a (proper) Holiday

 One of the hardest parts of taking a holiday used to be that I didn’t have the space in my diary to take one without cancelling launches, programmes or clients, or reneging on commitments.
-I’ve learned that it’s essential to block the time out in advance – and then you can book in your client sessions and meetings around it.
-And of course be disciplined about saying “No” to anything that falls into that period.
+I’ve learned that it’s essential to block the time out in advance – and then book in your client sessions and meetings around it.
+And of course this also meand being disciplined about saying “No” to anything that falls into that period.
 (That said I once delayed the start of a holiday by 2 days because I was invited to speak at a conference alongside some of my business heroes – so do be pragmatic – you don’t want to say no the the big opportunity you’ve just worked for 3 years to make happen!).

 2. Have an email embargo

-Want a holiday where you actually feel recharged and rested where you come home with a renewed clarity and energy for your business, and in tune with your intuition?
+Want a holiday where you actually feel recharged and rested and where you come home with a renewed clarity and energy for your business, and in tune with your intuition?

 Then you need to SWITCH OFF.
 And I mean REALLY switch off.

-The best way to have a complete mental break from work is to put your out of office on your inbox, or leave someone keeping an eye on your emails – and walk away.
+The best way to have a complete mental break from work is to put your “out of office” on your inbox, or leave someone keeping an eye on your emails – and walk away.

 I can’t stress how important this is.
 If you check your emails you will inevitably see something that you think needs to be dealt with, or tell yourself “Oh, I’ll reply to this, it only takes a few minutes” and the next thing you know you are sucked back in to the work vortex.